🗺 Location & Routes

 🚛 Equipment & Fleet

-- Straight trucks (26ft) and select 53’ dry vans used depending on route volume
+- 26ft straight trucks and 53’ dry vans assigned based on route demand and daily volume

-- Liftgate systems, pallet jacks, and handheld scanning devices for delivery tracking
+- Liftgate-equipped trucks with pallet jacks and handheld scanners for delivery verification and tracking

 🏠 Home Time